ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 processing, building professional relationships with clients."

-Again, the focus here is on a SELLING opportunity not a SERVING opportunity.
-Of course, merchandising is an important and necessary service, but all too often the healthcare delivery component of the Optician-Patient equation becomes secondary to the act of selling, i.e., in too many cases excessive and unrealistic sales goals override the mission of providing professional healthcare, whereby personalized, custom fitting of eyewear is given only minor consideration, if any.
+Again, the focus here is on a Selling opportunity not a Serving opportunity.
+Of course, merchandising is an important and necessary service, but all too often the Healthcare delivery component of the Optician-Patient equation becomes secondary to the act of selling, i.e., in too many cases excessive and unrealistic sales goals override the mission of providing professional Healthcare, whereby the personalized, handcrafted fitting of eyewear is given only minor consideration, if any.
 The reality of this issue is clearly demonstrated by a steady albeit unfortunate number of unhappy Patients and the subsequent loss of revenue by way of return visits, remakes, refunds and fewer Patient referrals.
 See more testimonials.
 See Common Complaints and Causes.
-See Free Frame Fitting Course.
+See Free Handcrafted Frame Fitting Course.

 The manager of a nationwide retail optical dispensary

-advised a staff member who attempted to customize a
+advised a staff member who attempted to hand craft a

 fit "another 'customer' with such an 'ugly' looking adjustment."

-For many Consumers, the personalized fitting of eyewear
+For many consumers, the handcrafted form-fitting of eyewear

 by a skilled, hands-on Optician is an unfamiliar experience.